 On 28th February 2007, the final melt took place in Broxap’s foundry.
 Staff were deployed throughout the business.
 The foundry was disassembled and the area converted into warehouse stock and storage space, as well as an expanding Powder Coating process plant and Cloak and Changing room furniture workshop.

-Today, the company has become one of, if not the, leading designers, manufacturers and installers of street furniture in the UK.
-Broxap has supplied products and services to illustrious events and clients such as QVM monument outside Buckingham Palace, London 2012 Olympic Games, 2013 Commonwealth Games and Wimbledon Lawn Tennis Championships, as well as transport initiatives such as TfL (Transport for London) and TfGM (Transport for Greater Manchester) and rail networks such as Centro.
+Employing over 220 people Broxap Ltd has supplied products and services to illustrious events and clients such as QVM monument outside Buckingham Palace, London 2012 Olympic Games, 2013 Commonwealth Games and Wimbledon Lawn Tennis Championships, as well as transport initiatives such as TfL (Transport for London) and TfGM (Transport for Greater Manchester) and rail networks such as Centro.